Actions Since Albuquerque

 - After soliciting feedback from membership on a draft policy, the Board announced new Meeting Safety Policy on January 3, 2020.
 In the summer of 2020, the Board announced an FAQ to augment that policy.

-- The SAA hired two ombuds--an independent and confidential resource--for all meeting attendees to have the option to consult.
+- The SAA hired two ombuds--an independent and confidential resource--for its 2021 annual meeting and again for its 2022 meeting.
+All meeting attendees have the option to use this resource.

-- The Board has approved a recommendation from the Meeting Safety Committee for meeting safety volunteers at its next in-person Annual Meeting.
+- The Board has approved a recommendation from the Meeting Safety Committee for meeting safety volunteers at its 2022 annual meeting.

 - SAA’s Native American Scholarship Program needs to be—and is—Title IX compliant because we use National Science Foundation funds for many of those scholarships.